PaulFrankling/PaulFrankling-online-cv/README.md

 [Click here to view my website](https://paulfrankling.github.io/PaulFrankling-online-cv/)

-This website has been designed to represent a professional overview of myself to prospective employers, web developers or people looking for ideas to produce their own CV.
+This website has been designed to represent a professional overview of myself to a target audience of prospective employers, recruiters or web developers.
+The primary goal of the website is to make a memorable impression on this target audience and for them to communicate with me using the contact page.

+This website may also interest anyone looking to create a CV or Online CV and look for ideas.
+Friends and Family may also like to view my project.

 ## User Experience: